Psych hospital partnership announced for Cape Girardeau

 SoutheastHEALTH and Universal Health Services are entering into a partnership to build a behavioral health hospital in Cape Girardeau, officials announced Thursday.

-"Southeast and UHS intend to provide specialized care for patients, along with investing in medical residencies, clinical training and the latest in telehealth technology to bridge the gap in access," according to Bateman.
+"Southeast and UHS intend to provide specialized care for patients, along with investing in medical residencies, clinical training and the latest in telehealth technology to bridge the gap in access," Bateman said.

 Construction will begin this summer on the facility, to be located on Southeast's west campus, across from the existing Cancer Center on Mount Auburn Road, adjacent to Interstate 55 at exit 95.

-The new facility will feature a full continuum of inpatient services across the entire patient population, including a geriatric unit, two adult care units, and a child and adolescent unit, Bateman said.
+The new facility will feature a full continuum of inpatient services, including a geriatric unit, two adult care units, and a child and adolescent unit, Bateman said.

 Plans to establish the new facility were approved unanimously by a state board in May 2018.